-- A FTP server application typically runs on a single computer.
-Even being confined to run in this manner (i.e. no scale-out), zx is usually 10x or faster. rsync, scp, sftp, rclone, and robocopy are all end-user oriented CLI tools.
-Even they are used by experienced users, the same range of speed up has been observed in real world usages.
+- An FTP server application typically runs on a single computer.
+Even being confined to running in this manner (i.e. no scale-out), zx is usually 10X or faster. rsync, scp, sftp, and robocopy are all end-user-oriented CLI tools.
+Even if they are used by experienced users, the same range of speed-up has been observed in real-world usages.
 Once the scale-out capability of zx is leveraged, such CLI tools will be left far behind.
-Even if a threaded and cluster capable FTP application is used (e.g. GridFTP), zx still holds both efficiency and performance advantages by a wide margin (> 50%).
-FYI, at the world’s highest level data mover competition, Supercomputing Asia 2019 Data Mover Challenge, Zettar beat out the Globus author team of GridFTP (slide17).
+Even if a threaded and cluster-capable FTP application is used (e.g. GridFTP), zx still holds both efficiency and performance advantages by a large margin (> 50%) over a wide file size range.
+FYI, at the Olympic level data mover competition, Supercomputing Asia 2019 Data Mover Challenge, Zettar beat out the Globus author team of GridFTP (slide 7).

 - Zettar zx supports both file and AWS S3 (including true compatibles) object storage.
 None of those CLI tools do so either at all or fully.

-- Most importantly, once zx is setup, it offers operational simplicity and manageability these CLI tools can not match.
-For example, zx provides both built-in Web UI and API (Python SDK provided in source) which enables simple yet powerful automation.
-Furthermore, it offers advanced workflow management features such as check-point, restart, sophisticated bandwidth throttling, multi-level parallelism that works with storage, computing, and network resources.
+- Most importantly, once zx is set up, it offers operational simplicity and manageability these CLI tools can not match.
+For example, zx provides both built-in Web UI and API (with an open-source Python SDK) which enables simple yet powerful automation.
+Furthermore, it offers advanced workflow management features such as check-point, restart, sophisticated bandwidth throttling, and multi-level parallelism that works with storage, computing, and network resources.
 A critical benefit is that it’s proven network latency insensitive.
 None of those popular CLI tools can offer all such benefits.

-Such applications as a rule are not scale-out capable.
+Such applications are limited to the traditional end-to-end data transfers – a very narrow scope.
+In addition, as a rule they are not scale-out capable.
 Some may claim that they have patented data transfer protocols, but their results do not jibe with facts.
-Also, even being confined to run in a single computer, zx is usually anywhere from 10x or faster per instance.
+Also, even being confined to run in a single computer, zx is usually anywhere from 10X or faster per instance.
 Once the scale-out capability of zx is leveraged, such tools cannot even match.
 Most importantly, once zx is setup, it is much easier to use.
 See these capability videos above.

-Zettar started off in 2015 by supporting a premier U.S. DOE Exascale Computing project, Linac Coherent Light Source II, which has highly ambitious data transfer requirements.
+Zettar started off in 2015 by supporting a premier U.S. DOE Exascale Computing project, Linac Coherent Light Source II, which has highly ambitious data movement requirements (not just the traditional transfers!).
 The Zettar Product Brief up on this page has some details.
 Striving to meet such demanding requirements ever since, by 2018, zx has been able to attain excellent outcomes in the following production trials (not demos!) and international competition:

 - In September 2018, using a modest test bed, under a hard 80Gbps bandwidth cap, with full encryption and checksumming, zx transferred 1PB in 29 hours over a 5000-mile loop provided by the U.S. DOE Energy Sciences Network (ESnet).
 94% average bandwidth utilization was achieved.